 Restart is a great book to discuss bullying, starting over, and getting second chances.
 In this story, the main character (Chase) falls off a roof at the beginning of the story.
 He is OC but has amnesia and doesn’t remember who he is.
 Throughout the story, through his interactions with the other characters, he begins to learn about the person he was before and wonders if he’s still that same person or has changed.

 Though the book is boring and slow, it would lead to amazing conversations with your students in your classroom.
 I highly recommend reading this with your upper, elementary, or even middle school students.
-A lot of good things can come out of the book, so either you read it or put it in your classroom library for your students to grab.
-The book’s theme and characters are very relatable to Out Of My Mind.
+Many good things can come from the book, so you read it or put it in your classroom library for your students to grab.
+The book’s theme and characters relate to Out Of My Mind.

 Read similar: 5 Books Like Restart